An outline of published and accepted work

 The list is presented with the most recent material first.

 Why displace the horse?
-Early Railways Vol 6, Six Martlets Publishing 201?
-Author: John New A paper presented to the Sixth Early Railways Conference.
-Item accepted – volume is in course of preparation.
+Early Railways Vol 6, Six Martlets Publishing 2018 Author: John New A paper presented to the Sixth Early Railways Conference.
+Volume is in course of preparation and the publication is now out for subscriptions – ordering link.

 Our Town Our Town, Weymouth Writing Matters December, 2015 Authors: Anthology.
 Three contributions to this anthology of writing on the Weymouth & Portland Areas; the 4th publication by the Weymouth Writing Matters group.